dliang2000/MockAbstraction/RESULTS.md

 ```
 Output from Soot's Mock Analysis; manually compiled into table
 (results need to be updated with updated benchmarks and program)

+Locate
+"Total Number of Test/Before/After Methods"
+"Total Number of Test/Before/After Methods with May Mock"
+"Total Number of Test/Before/After Methods with ArrayMock"
+"Total Number of Test/Before/After Methods with Collection"
+"Total Number of Helper Methods"
+"Total Number of Helper Methods with MayMock"
+"Total Number of Helper Methods with ArrayMock"
+"Total Number of Helper Methods with CollectionMock"
+in the output.

 ```

 | Benchmark | Total Number of Test/Before/After Methods Invoked | Number of Test/Before/After Methods with MayMock (Intra) | Number of Test/Before/After Methods with ArrayMock (Intra) | Number of Test/Before/After Methods with CollectionMock (Intra) | Total Number of Helper Methods | Total Number of Helper Methods with MayMock |  Total Number of Helper Methods with ArrayMock | Total Number of Helper Methods with CollectionMock |